- Social Entrepreneurs to Watch for in 2023

 Hasan Siber // Colive

-Colive is the first company in Cyprus for over 50 years to operate truly island-wide and directed jointly by Greek and Turkish Cypriots.
+Colive stands as a pioneering force in Cyprus, the first company in over half a century to operate seamlessly across the island, helmed jointly by Greek and Turkish Cypriots.

 Kentrell Martin // Shelly’s Adventures